10sp/devare.dev/README.md

 - Medium
 - Indiehackers
 - Custom RSS Feed
+- **RSS Feed Finder** - Automatically discover and add RSS feeds from any website
 - **or create an issue to ask for a new data source**

+## New Logo

+HackerTab now features a new, simplified logo design!
+The logo is a clean "HT" monogram that's easily recognizable even at small sizes.
+See `documentation/README-LOGOS.md` for details on how to update the logos.

 ## Support